 What do we need for sperm freezing?

-We need 2 males (and maybe a third as backup), best between 3-8 month old, and proven breeders are preferred.
+We need 2 males (and maybe a third as backup), best between 3-8 month old (but even older ones may be OK), and proven breeders are preferred.

 We need information about the background strain and the mutations (kind, genotype).

 If you know the MGI-ID (Mouse Genome Informatics) of the mutation(s) it would also help a lot.

 We freeze ~20 semen straws for each strain.

 Depending on their age we need 4-8 females to freeze homozygous embryos.
 Females at 3-4 weeks old respond best to hormones, but older ones can also be used.

 We use IVF (in-vitro fertilization) to produce embryos for freezing.
 We use frozen/thawed sperm for the IVF.
 By this we can also see if the sperm survived freezing.